Contact

 Performance

-The following information was extracted from Downer EDI Limited's full year report, released 30 August, 2024:
+The following information was extracted from Downer EDI Limited's half year report, released on 13 February 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.